 What is Sleep Paralysis?

-Though I’m not a sleep doctor, I do work in Sleep Medicine.
-And based on my training and my experience, I like to describe sleep paralysis from 3 different perspectives.
+Though I’m not a Sleep Doctor, I do work in Sleep Medicine.
+And based on my training and experience, I like to use 3 different perspectives to describe sleep paralysis:

 - The clinical perspective